GigaDeveloper/React-Hooks-with-Redux-Hook/README.md

-# React Hooks with Redux Hook
+# React Hooks with Redux Hooks

 ## I am a using react-redux v7.1.0-alpha.4